Computational-Plant-Science/pycyapi/README.md

 ## Installation

-To install, clone the project with `git clone https://github.com/Computational-Plant-Science/plantit-cli.git` or use pip:
+To install the PlantIT CLI, use pip:

 ```
 pip3 install plantit-cli